AyoopE/MasterThesis/README.md

 OR Breifly:
-you can have all python files and datasets in the same working directory and then you have just to create two empty folders for all ML problems with names "results" and "images"
+you can have all python files and datasets in the same working directory and then you have just to create two empty folders for all machine learning problems with names "results" and "images"